Tool Learning 1 - Use Fuzzilli on Real Targets

 Install Clang

-The path of clang point to the path of the swift installed folder, which forced me to reinstall Clang again, and add clang into update-alternative --config.
-Using sudo ln may solve this issue but I did not try.
+The clang path pointed to the Swift installation folder, so I reinstalled Clang and added clang to update-alternative --config.
+Using sudo ln may also solve this issue, but I did not try it.

 1